Core Concepts

 Human-in-the-Loop (HITL)

-When the risk axis triggers an approval requirement, Formael does not block your agent — it defers the IEC.
+When the risk axis (or a semantic rule) triggers an approval requirement, Formael does not block your agent - it defers the IEC.

 The flow: